If there is one area of education that is filled with accusations of being inadequate in the US, it would be STEM.

 Many college professors mention that their students were not taught how to think, and the students memorized all through high school.

-The teachers should be willing to put in the effort to help nurture their students the right way.
+The teachers should be willing to put in the effort to help nurture their students correctly.

 It seems evident that nursing would clearly encapsulate STEM, yet even those who work in the field argue as to whether they are employed in a STEM field or not.
 In our article, is nursing STEM?
 We answer all your questions.